SankethBK/diaryvault/README.md

 Notes folder has the logic for CRUD operations for notes.
 Flutter quill is used as rich text editor

-This is the schema of notes entity
+This is the schema of the notes entity
 ```
 Notes {
   final String id;